shapely/shapely/README.rst

          ...
          [  1.00000000e+01,   0.00000000e+00]])

-That yields a numpy array of [x, y] arrays.
+That yields a Numpy array of [x, y] arrays.
 This is not always exactly what one wants for plotting shapes with Matplotlib (for example), so Shapely 1.2 adds a `xy` property for obtaining separate arrays of coordinate x and y values.::